 This phase leads to exchanging contracts, where you legally commit to the purchase.
 Ensure your solicitor reviews all documents carefully, paying attention to clauses about long stop completion dates, which protect you from extended construction delays.

-Understanding the legal process and completion
+Legal process and completion

 The legal process in buying a new build is intricate.
-Your solicitor plays a crucial role in this phase, handling land registry checks, ensuring the build complies with planning permissions, and verifying the energy efficiency rating.
-They will guide you through to completion, when you pay the remaining balance and officially own the home.
-It's vital to stay informed and involved throughout this process to prevent any unforeseen complications.
+Your solicitor or conveyancer plays a role in this phase, handling land registry checks, ensuring the build complies with planning permissions, and verifying the energy efficiency rating.

 Dealing with delays and snagging issues

-Delays in construction are common in new builds.
-Be prepared for potential shifts in the long stop completion date.
 If delays occur, keep in regular contact with the developer for updates.
 After completion, conduct a thorough snagging survey to identify any defects or poor-quality finishes.
 Report these to the developer promptly, as they are usually obligated to rectify such issues under warranty.

-Key questions to ask developers and sales teams
+Questions to ask developers and sales teams

 Engaging with developers and sales teams requires asking the right questions.
 Inquire about the construction schedule, the quality of materials used, and any previous projects they've completed.
 Discuss energy bills and the energy performance certificate to understand the home's efficiency.